Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 #### Procedure

-*Accounting > Select fiscal year > Book > Tab OPEN ITEMS*
+*Accounting > Select fiscal year > Post > Tab OPEN ITEMS*

 ![All open items](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/AllOpenItems.png "[All open items]")

 1. Enter a personal account number in the *Contra account* or in the *Account* field.
-Alternatively, select a posting in the *BOOKINGS* tab.
+Alternatively, select a posting in the *POSTINGS* tab.
 All open items of the corresponding account are displayed.

   ![Open items for an account](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/OpenItemsAccount.png "[Open items for an account]")